The airport map is honest because it names the side doors.

 "ZLAR can govern Codex CLI-invoked MCP tool calls when those MCP servers are routed through ZLAR."

-/contest and external attestation status.
+/contest and external attestation status are named.

 Unrouted client surfaces and model text.